Croatian Wikipedia

+Several editors involved in co-opting Croatian Wikipedia throughout the 2010s were banned or demoted in 2021, when it was found that one of the most active administrators took control of the site by having about eighty sockpuppet accounts.

 2011 reliability analysis

-In a study by Kubelka and Šoštarić from 2011, the reliability of the Croatian Wikipedia was compared to the Croatian Encyclopedia – the Croatian national encyclopedia.
+In a 2011 study by Kubelka and Šoštarić, the reliability of Croatian Wikipedia was compared to Croatian Encyclopedia – the Croatian national encyclopedia.
 Twenty-four reviewers, experts in specific fields, analyzed a representative selection of articles according to the parameters of informativeness, accuracy of presented information, sufficiency, direction and objectivity.
 Articles were analyzed in 11 thematic categories: arts and culture; history and biographies; medicine and health; technology and applied science; geography; religion; science; mathematics and logic; philosophy; sport and society; and social sciences.
 Articles were sorted into categories using machine learning techniques, and feature weight statistics were calculated using tf–idf.
 A total of 500 articles in 250 pairs were randomly chosen and sorted into categories to serve as representative samples.

 In both samples, facts were manually enumerated – 3015 from the Croatian Encyclopedia and 3315 from Croatian Wikipedia.
 Comparison for factual accuracy showed that for every error in the Croatian Encyclopedia, 2.25 errors were found in Croatian Wikipedia.
 Analysis by individual categories showed that most errors in Croatian Wikipedia were in the philosophy category, where on average two errors in ten articles were found.
 The only category where the Croatian Encyclopedia had more errors was natural sciences, where the ratio was 1.25:0.75 in favor of Croatian Wikipedia.
 Of those factual errors, the ratio was 21:12 for major errors, and 34:23 for minor errors.
 The overall ratio for minor factual errors was thus lower, the only exception being the society and social sciences category, where the minor error ratio was 3:1.

 The reliability analysis for Croatian Wikipedia indicated that 74% of articles were error-free, and 11% had minor errors.
 Major factual errors were found in 5% of articles, while 4% of articles had both major and minor errors.
 Overall 85% of articles were deemed "satisfactory" (error-free and containing minor errors), while in comparison 92% of articles in the Croatian Encyclopedia achieved the same rating.
-Forty percent of articles in Croatian Wikipedia were assessed as sufficiently informative, as opposed to sixty-two percent of articles in the Croatian Encyclopedia.
-Sixteen percent of Croatian Wikipedia articles were assessed as "insufficiently informative", as opposed to five percent of articles from the Croatian Encyclopedia.
-The criterion of objectivity measured the neutral point of view in articles; 91% of Croatian Wikipedia articles were assessed as being neutral, as opposed to 98% in the Croatian Encyclopedia.
-Two percent of Croatian Wikipedia articles were assessed as non-neutral, as opposed to zero in the Croatian Encyclopedia.
-According to their subjective preference, reviewers chose 53% of articles in the Croatian Encyclopedia as their preferred article version, while only 19.5% of Wikipedia articles were preferred, with 27% of articles being assessed as equal in quality.
+40% of articles in Croatian Wikipedia were assessed as sufficiently informative, as opposed to 62% of articles in Croatian Encyclopedia.
+16% of Croatian Wikipedia articles were assessed as "insufficiently informative", as opposed to 5% of articles from Croatian Encyclopedia.
+The criterion of objectivity measured the neutral point of view in articles; 91% of Croatian Wikipedia articles were assessed as neutral, as opposed to 98% in Croatian Encyclopedia.
+2% of Croatian Wikipedia articles were assessed as non-neutral, as opposed to 0% in Croatian Encyclopedia.
+According to their subjective preference, reviewers chose 53% of articles in Croatian Encyclopedia as their preferred article version, while only 19.5% of Wikipedia articles were preferred, with 27% of articles being assessed as equal in quality.